 Ginger Baker, Wine Bar & Cafe whips up amazing and drool-worthy breakfasts each morning.
 Wild Thyme Cafe is a completely vegan and vegetarian eatery that will knock your socks off.
 The Ringer Reef Winery is a small-operated winery and vineyard that has a gorgeous view of Mt Buffalo and the Buckland Valley.
 Head to Reed & Co.
 Distillery for dinner and try to nab a seat at the bar right in front of the open kitchen.

 If you’re thinking of staying a couple of days in Bright (definitely the right choice), then consider the Chalets Lumineux on Back Porepunkah Road.
 These self-contained spaces are sitting within lush lawns and gardens for optimal privacy.

 Journey down Alpine road and you can’t miss it

 Where is it?
 Nymboida is a rural town in the Northern Rivers region of NSW.
 It’s about 40km from Grafton, or just over two hours by car from Ballina Airport.

 Come for the white-water kayaking and platypus spotting, stay for the array of community charm at your fingertips.
-Stop at Nymboida Coffee for a morning pick-me-up before your day of adventure, and be sure to hire all your wares from the local Nyboida Camping and Canoeing centre.
+Stop at Nymboida Coffee for a morning pick-me-up before your day of adventure, and be sure to hire all your wares from the local Nymboida Camping and Canoeing centre.

-If you base yourself in Grafton, make it in late October and early November for the annual Jacaranda Festival.
+If you base yourself in Grafton, make it in late October and early November for the annual Jacaranda Season.
 It’s at this time when the streets and parks are transformed as the colourful jacaranda trees explode in all their purple glory.
 You’ll also find plenty of arts both visual (Grafton Regional Gallery) and performing (Saraton Theatre) to fill your itinerary with.

 10. Beechworth, VIC